arielkeren/set-calculator/README.md

 # Set Calculator

-A calculator, written in C, for performing set operations.
+A calculator for performing set operations.

 ## Background
 This set calculator was one of the assignments for a course in C in The Open University of Israel.